williamcaamot/MicroservicesV2/readme.md

 - [ ] Products selling, used for prompts to generate pitches
 - [ ] Global exception handling using the same DTO in ALL microservices

+## Gateway requirements
+- [ ] Circuit breaker - A dependency that should be added.
+- [ ] Load balancing

 # Exam grades
 ## E Requirements: